kohkimakimoto/altax/README.md

 ## TODO

 * Implementing after and before task.
-* Writing documents.
 * Updating init command.
 * Developing a plugable system via composer like the `Grunt`.
-* Writing proper comments in the source code.